conda-incubator/conda-store/docusaurus-docs/community/contribute/local-setup-ui.md

 **Note:** Hot reloading is enabled, so when you make changes to source files, your browser will reload and reflect the changes.

-## Run the test suite
+### Run the test suite

+If you chose the advanced option for local development, you will be able to run the tests locally.
 We currently use Jest in order to run unit tests.

 ```bash
 yarn test     // find every test with the .test.[tsx|ts] extension